Dzenly/tia/readme.md

 $ npm install tia

 Now in the project you can use `node_modules/tia/bin/tia.js` as start script for node.js.
-Use --harmony parameter for Node.js if your Node.js version is less then 6.x.x, because TIA uses string templates and other features from ES 2015.

-Probably your IDE will support some autocompletion for TIA API.
+If you are lucky, your IDE will support some autocompletion for TIA API.

 ## Installation for daily tests run